mehditr/QuantWorld/content/authors/admin/_index.md

 title: Mohammad Torbati
 ---

 Hello and welcome to my personal website.
 I have 10 years of experience in finance and insurance industries and I am very interested in working with data in decision making areas.
 In the words of Ronald Coase "if you torture the data long enough, it will confess to anything".
-The knowledge of statistics and mathematics has helped me a lot in this way so that I can gain experience in the mentioned areas and also equip myself for challenges in other areas in data science.
+The knowledge of statistics and mathematics has helped me to deeply dive into the data subject and I have epanded my experience in the mentioned areas and also equiped myself for challenges in other areas in data science.
 In this website, I talk about my experiences in different projects and reveal the details that may be ignored in them.